docarray/docarray/docs/get-started/install.md

 ### Install DocArray

-Now we can install Jina via `pip`.
+Now you can install Jina via `pip`.
 Note you need to use the right one:

 ```bash
 /opt/homebrew/opt/python@3.10/libexec/bin/pip install docarray